 - Infectious diarrhea, and antibiotic-related diarrhea.

 In general, probiotics help balance your good and bad bacteria in order to keep your body working properly.

 The gastrointestinal tract plays a major role in modulating the immune system.
 The intestinal immune system produces more antibodies than the rest of the body put together, which makes sense when you consider the fact that 70-80% of the immune system resides in the gut.
 Probiotics can help restore and balance your gut microbiome, which strengthens its ability to interact with your immune system.
 A probiotic known as bifidobacteria has been shown to protect humans against inflammation, infection, cardiovascular disease, and cancer.
 Overall, probiotics help increase your immunity to disease and help defend against many dangerous organisms that reside in your body.

 Which Probiotics Do You Choose?

-If you are interested in learning more about probiotics, try reaching out to SHIN Wellness as they can answer any questions you may have about the role quality probiotics play in the body.
+If you are interested in learning more about probiotics, schedule an appointment at SHIN Wellness as they can answer any questions you may have about the role quality of probiotics play in the body.